SuditiShyamsunder/DATA310/Project3.md

 ![](3d.png)

-By interpeting the graphs above, one can also see that the model tends to underpredict most in urban areas and cities and overpredicted in the more rural areas.
+The diff_sums 3d plot is shown above.
+By interpeting it, one can also see that the model tends to underpredict most in urban areas and cities and overpredicted in the more rural areas.

 ### Random Forest Model